atiratree/kube-enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	// by other controllers (e.g. via Server-Side Apply) in order to prevent conflicts and manage
 	// ownership.
 	//
+	// Requesters cannot be removed from the list if the
+	// .spec.interceptors[].evictionRequestCancellationPolicy field is set to `Forbid` once that
+	// particular interceptor has been activated.
-	// This field cannot be modified once the eviction request has been completed (Complete
+	// Requesters also cannot be modified once the eviction request has been completed (Complete
 	// condition is True).
 	// +optional
 	// +patchMergeKey=name